 As the summer progressed, it became increasingly clear that my departure date would have to be delayed, and after some tense weeks I made the decision to postpone departure by one year.
 In November 2016 the engine ran for the first time, though it was not until April 2017 that with the fully rebuilt engine, with all ancillaries rebuilt, a completely overhauled drivetrain and brand new, uprated suspension took to the road for the first time.
 Time was then spent finishing the interior additions; a welded sleeping platform with luggage storage area, a split charge system and second deep-cycle battery mounted behind the driver’s seat, and a 2kW cabin air heater, fed from an internal diesel tank.

 All this came together in August 2017 when, a year later than planned, I set off to cross Eurasia to the Russian city of Magadan on the Pacific Ocean.
-I soon found the Hilux Surf to be quite a different driving experience from the Hilux; with almost twice as much power from a smooth,quiet petrol engine, and far more comfortable coil sprung suspension it is far more refined, though slightly less rugged than the Hilux.
-It proves itself also to be extremely reliable, without a single issue (two punctures notwithstanding) in the more than 23,000 kilometres which we drive to Magadan.
+I soon found the Hilux Surf to be quite a different driving experience from the Hilux; with almost twice as much power from a smooth, quiet petrol engine, and far more comfortable coil sprung suspension it is far more refined, though slightly less rugged than the Hilux.
+Nevertheless, it proved itself also to be extremely reliable, without a single issue (two punctures notwithstanding) in the more than 23,000 kilometres which we drive to Magadan.